Location: Wellesley Hills, MA Category: Faculty Posted On: Fri Mar 29 2019 Job Description:

 Attend Program, Department, Division, Faculty, and Committee meetings;

-Participate in the improvement and development of academic programs and resources in consultation with the academic dean(s);
+Participate in the improvement and development of academic programs and resources, designations, accreditation, and assessment of courses and programs in consultation with the academic dean;

 Engage in professional development activities to maintain excellence in teaching and learning;